 a complete list of assets and how those assets have been invested in accordance with the 'prudent person principle' set out in Article 132 of Directive 2009/138/EC;

-where the undertaking has entered into securities lending agreements or securities repurchase agreements, information on its characteristics;
+where the undertaking has entered into securities lending or borrowing transactions, repurchase or reverse repurchase agreements including liquidity swaps, information on their characteristics and volume;

 where the undertaking sells variable annuities, information on guarantee riders and hedging of the guarantees.

+2a Insurance and reinsurance undertakings shall report the volume and nature of their loan portfolio.

-With respect to risk concentration insurance and reinsurance undertakings shall report information on the material risk concentrations to which the undertaking is exposed to and an overview of any future risk concentrations anticipated over the business planning time horizon given the undertaking’s business strategy, and how these risk concentrations will be managed.
+3. With respect to risk concentration insurance and reinsurance undertakings shall report information on the material risk concentrations to which the undertaking is exposed to and an overview of any future risk concentrations anticipated over the business planning time horizon given the undertaking’s business strategy, and how these risk concentrations will be managed.

-The following information shall be reported by insurance and reinsurance undertakings regarding their risk-mitigation techniques:
+4. The following information shall be reported by insurance and reinsurance undertakings regarding their risk-mitigation techniques: